hashicorp/design-system/website/docs/components/code-block/partials/guidelines/guidelines.md

 ## Language

 Language deteremines how syntax highlighting is applied and formatted within the block, but is handled a bit differently between the Ember and Figma components.

-The **Ember** component uses [Prism.js](https://prismjs.com/index.html) to handle syntax highlighting and supports close to [300 different languages and syntaxes](https://prismjs.com/index.html#supported-languages).
-The manner in which the syntax highlighting is applied is dependent on the value passed to the component.
+The **Ember** component uses [Prism.js](https://prismjs.com/index.html) to handle syntax highlighting and comes with a pre-defined set of languages.

 In **Figma** we provide a handful of example languages which are intended to be _representative_ of the end result in production.
 Syntax highlighting in Figma is a non-trivial process and requires the manual application of color styles to each "type" of code.
 Despite this, creating a custom code snippet with the Code Block is supported by typing/pasting into the text layer, but syntax highlighting will not be automatically applied.